Skip to main content

 Keeping Content Current

-• Community feedback — If you spot an error or outdated information, we want to know.
-Reach us at [email protected] and we'll investigate and correct it promptly.
+If you spot an error or outdated information, email [email protected] and we will investigate and correct it promptly.

+“After 15 years in educational content, I believe the best study resources are accurate, practical, and accessible.
 Every page is designed to be the most useful, most complete resource available for its topic.
-If we can't meet that bar, we'd rather not publish it at all.
+If we cannot meet that bar, we would rather not publish it at all.”